-Last updated on February 14th, 2019
+Last updated on August 23rd, 2019

 The idea of dropshipping in Nigeria is a great idea, only if you know how to run it successfully.
-But the reason I captioned this title as “How to start a dropshipping business in Nigeria” is because it’s a whole lot different scenario when it comes to Nigeria.
+However, the reason I captioned this title as “How to start a dropshipping business in Nigeria” is because it’s a whole lot different scenario when it comes to Nigeria.

-What products should you dropship?
+What kinds of products should you dropship?
 And if you’re thinking of dropshipping internationally, then you should be aware whether or not you have to pay tax or register your company.

 So you probably need to sit tight and enjoy the ride as I do justice to this in the best way I can.
-If you are not subscribed to this blog please do to get more of this and join our community on Facebook.
+If you are not subscribed to this blog, please do, to get more of this and join our new community on Facebook.